$966M Verdict: J&J Concealed Talc Asbestos Risk

 The company announced it would immediately appeal.
 J&J may argue that the punitive damages exceed constitutional limits.
 The U.S. Supreme Court has suggested punitive damages exceeding single-digit ratios to compensatory damages may violate due process.

-Johnson & Johnson discontinued talc-based baby powder in the U.S. and Canada in 2020 and globally by 2023, replacing it with a cornstarch alternative.
+Johnson & Johnson discontinued talc-based baby powder in the U.S. and Canada in 2020 and completed the global transition to a cornstarch alternative in 2023.

 Context: 2025 Talc Verdicts